 Did you know homeschooling is really taking off on the Central Coast?
-While many of us can’t wait to send our kids back to school when lockdown lifts, for some families, home learning has provided an unexpectedly rich and rewarding experience.
-If this is you, and you’re considering homeschooling as a long-term option for your family, read on!
+It’s an attractive option for many local families, with its freedom, flexibility and kid-friendly lifestyle.
+If you’re considering whether it could be right for you and your kids, read on!
 We’ve got all the info you’ll need to make the most of the many opportunities teaching your kids from home provides.
 Plus, we’ll show you how to join in the thriving Central Coast homeschooling community.

 What is Homeschooling?

 Homeschooling means different things to different people, but at heart, it’s simply doing life with your kids and learning together along the way.
 It involves parents and carers opting to educate their kids from home, instead of enrolling them in a public or private school.
 It’s a recognised educational option for families in Australia, with the State Government providing guidelines and rules for operating at home in NSW.
 Children can register to homeschool from Kindergarten right up to Year 12.

 Homeschooled children can go on to attending TAFE and university, complete apprenticeships and gain employment.
 There’s plenty of support available and many pathways to higher education and employment.

 How Does It Work?

 There are many ways to homeschool – it’s as individual as your family is!
 It can involve using a structured curriculum, creating your own eclectic learning path, or just following your child’s interests and seeing where that leads.
 Often families use a combination of these options – it really is up to you to decide what works for you and your children.